The History of the College Church

 |Fred E. Hauck||Warren Zork|

-The origin of the College Church of Seventh-day Adventists at Atlantic Union College is in the South Lancaster Village Church, which was organized on April 30, 1864.
+The origins of the College Church of Seventh-day Adventists at Atlantic Union College are in the South Lancaster Village Church, which was organized on April 30, 1864.
 Following years of steady growth, in the spring of 1878 the members of that congregation dedicated a new meetinghouse near the intersection of Narrow Lane and Sawyer Street.

 Four years later, in the spring of 1882, various members of that congregation, led by Stephen N. Haskell, played prominent roles in the establishment of a new Adventist school in South Lancaster.
 As the school evolved into South Lancaster academy, then Lancaster Junior College, and finally Atlantic Union College, the local congregation expanded, making necessary a succession of enlargements of the church building.
 Nevertheless, crowded conditions persisted, leading finally to the scheduling of two worship services each Sabbath morning.
 The early service was designed especially for the college family, and the later service was planned to serve the needs of the other parishioners.

 In the summer of 1954 the South Lancaster congregation voted to split into two divisions, each of which would have its own governing board.
-Russell K. Krick served as the pastor of both divisions, but three associate pastors helped him nurture the College division.
-Because president Lawrence M. Stump and others associated with the school were not fully satisfied with the new arrangement, they pressed for a complete separation from the Village Church.
-Finally, Southern New England Conference leaders consented.
+Russell K. Krick served as the pastor of both divisions, but three associate pastors helped him nurture the College Division.
+Because President Lawrence M. Stump and others associated with the school were not fully satisfied with the new arrangement, they pressed for a complete separation from the Village Church.
+Finally the leaders of the Southern New England Conference consented.
 After the worship service on August 27, 1955, Merle Mills, the conference president, presided over the organization of the new College Church of Seventh-day Adventists at Atlantic Union College.

 The new congregation included 180 charter members, but by the end of the calendar year there were 246 members, and scores of additional applicants were waiting to join.
 Gerald H. Minchin, the highly respected chair of the religion department, was the first pastor of the new congregation.
-Another of the many college employees who held church offices was librarian Oscar R. Schmidt, who continued to serve as a deacon until his death in 2013.
+Another of the many college employees who held church offices was librarian Oscar R. Schmidt.
 The student officeholders included G. Ralph Thompson, a West Indian who served as the spiritual vice-president of the Associated Students of AUC.
 In the fall of 1955 he was ordained as a local elder.

 When the College Church was founded, it was understood that it would include only members of the faculty, staff, administration, and student body (and members of their immediate families, of course) and would not take others from the Village Church.
 For that reason, the new congregation had a relatively low profile even during the school year, and attendance was extremely small between June and August.